 As teens grow and learn, their brains are programmed to seek out new and different experiences, which can make a challenge on social media so appealing.
 Some of these online trends carry a positive goal, such as altruistic video challenges raising money for a worthy cause.
 Others, however, involve risky behaviors that are much more dangerous — sometimes even deadly.
 Teens have suffered severe injuries and some have even been killed while trying to be part of this craze.

-Nicholas J. Westers, Psy.D., a clinical psychologist at Children’s Health℠ and assistant professor at UT Southwestern Medical Center, says parents need to consider how risk-prone their child is to participate in dangerous online challenges that may encourage participants to hurt or even kill themselves, whether by accident or on purpose.
+Nicholas J. Westers, Psy.D., ABPP, a clinical psychologist at Children's Health℠ and Associate Professor at UT Southwestern Medical Center, says parents need to consider how risk-prone their child is to participate in dangerous online challenges that may encourage participants to hurt or even kill themselves, whether by accident or on purpose.

 "Parents need to think about how inclined their child is to engage in risky behavior, how socially isolated their child may feel, how active their child is on social media and who their child spends time with on a regular basis," Dr. Westers says.